sidebase/nuxt-auth/README.md

 ## Features

-`nuxt-user` is still under active development.
+`nuxt-auth` is still under active development.
 The goal of this library is to reach feature-parity with `NextAuth.js`.
 Currently, the library supports:

 - ✔️ Client Library:
     - `useSession` composable to: `signIn`, `signOut`, `getCsrfToken`, `getProviders`, `getSession`